fnasimbd/fnasimbd.github.io/_drafts/blog/map-reduce.md

 What are Map and Reduce Functions
 =================================
 Map and reduce library functions are common in all major languages, either as static functions or as members of list types.
-Commonly, both map and reduce functions take a list and a user-defined function as input; <s>map's input function takes one parameter and reduce's</s>; on invocation, they iterate over the list from left to right, and apply the function on each element; map keeps appending the value returned by the function for each value to a new list, and returns that new list, its length being same as the input list, at the end (_maps_ the list to a new one); reduce, on the other hand, cumulatively keeps updating a single value and returns it at the end (_reduces_ the list to a value.)
+Commonly, both map and reduce functions take a list and a user-defined function as input; <s>map's input function takes one parameter and reduce's</s>; on invocation, both iterates over the list from left to right, and apply the function on each element.
+Map keeps appending the value returned by the function for each value to a new list, and returns that new list, its length being the same as the input list, at the end (_maps_ the list to a new one); reduce, on the other hand, cumulatively keeps updating a single value and returns it at the end (_reduces_ the list to a value.)
 Many list _transformation_ operations can be easily viewed as map operations, and similarly, list _aggregate_ operations (e.g. sum, average, max-min, etc.) can be viewed as reduce operations.

+Map and reduce achieves concurrency safety by removing _side-effects_ due to explicit access to global data (though you may access global data with _closure_ if your language supports it.)
 Map and reduce together give a cleaner abstraction for many computation scenarios, mainly by _removing iteration_ from consideration.
 They recast otherwise complex computations into _declarative_ form: you just pass the functions to be applied, iteration and others are taken care of by them; hence you avoid repeating operations that maybe prone to errors (e.g. iterations).

 Map and Reduce Functions in JavaScript
 ----------